-Sit on child’s dominant side, pick up the largest cube with fingertips of each hand on either side of the cube and begin to construct the tower.
-Pause & take time to center using a bird’s eye view as your measure.
+Sit on the child’s dominant side, pick up the largest cube with fingertips of each hand on either side of the cube and begin to construct the tower.
+Pause & take time to the center using a bird’s eye view as your measure.

 From time to time, stop and pause to compare a cube to the next smallest one to make certain you chose the appropriate next cube.

 When the tower is complete, check centering using a bird’s eye view: “Largest.
 Smallest.”
 Randomize cubes again.
 Offer the child a turn.